Equivocal-Richie/Air-Quality-Project/README.md

   * Developing an accurate machine learning model capable of learning complex relationships between environmental factors and AQI.
   * Creating an interactive web application that allows users to easily interact with the model and understand the predictions.
   * Providing insightful visualizations to contextualize the predictions and reveal underlying data patterns.

+---

 **Technical Highlights:**

 This project showcases expertise in the following key areas:

   * **End-to-End Data Science Workflow:** Demonstrates proficiency in all stages of a data science project, from data acquisition and preprocessing to model development, evaluation, and deployment.
-  * **Machine Learning Expertise:** Utilizes advanced machine learning techniques, specifically a gradient boosting regressor (e.g., XGBoost, LightGBM, or scikit-learn's GradientBoostingRegressor), known for its high predictive power.
+  * **Machine Learning Expertise:** Utilizes advanced machine learning techniques, specifically a gradient boosting regressor ( scikit-learn's GradientBoostingRegressor), known for its high predictive power.
-  * **Hyperparameter Tuning and Cross-Validation:** Employs rigorous model optimization strategies (GridSearchCV or RandomizedSearchCV) with k-fold cross-validation to ensure robust model performance and generalization.
+  * **Hyperparameter Tuning and Cross-Validation:** Employs rigorous model optimization strategies (GridSearchCV) with k-fold cross-validation to ensure robust model performance and generalization.
   * **Feature Engineering:** Demonstrates the ability to create relevant and informative features from raw data, including temporal features, interaction terms, and derived quantities (e.g., wind vector components, time since last peak pollutant).
   * **Interactive Web Application Development:** Leverages the Streamlit framework to build a user-friendly and interactive web application for model deployment and visualization.
   * **Data Visualization:** Creates clear and informative visualizations using Matplotlib to communicate data insights effectively (AQI distribution, feature correlations with labeled axes).